open-mmlab/mmpose/docs/en/user_guides/inference.md

                    'hrnet/hrnet_w32_coco_256x192-c78dce93_20200708.pth'
 )
 ```

+The complere list of model alias can be found in the [Model Alias](#model-alias) section.

 In addition, top-down pose estimators also require an object detection model.
 The inferencer is capable of inferring the instance type for models trained with datasets supported in MMPose, and subsequently constructing the necessary object detection model.
 Alternatively, users may also manually specify the detection model using the following methods: